nealriley/dockerized-mcp-server-template/README.md

-# MCP Docker Example
+# Dockerized MCP Server Template

-This repository provides a simple example of a Python server implementing the **Model Context Protocol (MCP)**, running in a Docker container and utilizing Server-Sent Events (SSE) for real-time communication.
+This repository provides a reusable template for a Python server implementing the **Model Context Protocol (MCP)**, running in a Docker container and utilizing Server-Sent Events (SSE) for real-time communication.
+Built using the FastMCP library, this template enables easy integration with Large Language Models (LLMs).

 ## What is MCP?